Kullback-Leibler Barycentre of Stochastic Processes: Deep learning algorithms

 \subsection{Learning the value function}

 In this approach, we approximate $\omega(t,x)=e^{-L_{\eta^*}(t,x)}$, where $\eta^*$ is obtained via \Cref{algo:optima-eta}, using a neural network approximator.
-From the proof of Theorem \ref{thm:value-func-optimal-drift}, we have that with the optimal Lagrange parameters
+From \Cref{thm:value-beliefs}, we have that with the optimal Lagrange parameters

 We then exploit elicitability of conditional expectations to find the best neural network approximator for $\omega$ denoted $\omega[\omegaparam]$ where $\omegaparam$ are the parameters of the NN.
 Leveraging elicitability for estimating conditional functionals using deep learning has been used in \cite{Fissler2023EJOR, coache2023conditionally, Jaimungal2023WP} to avoid time consuming nested simulations.
 We refer the interested reader to \cite{Gneiting2011JASA} for elicitability in a statistical context and Appendix C in \cite{Jaimungal2023WP} for a discussion on conditional elicitability and its application in deep learning.
+For example, estimates of the conditional expectation $\E[Y| \sigma(Z)]$, where $Y$ and $Z$ are $\F$-measurable random variables with $\E[Y]<+\infty$, and $\sigma(Z)$ denotes the sigma algebra generated by $Z$, can be obtained by minimizing the loss function

-Specifically, conditional elicitability implies that minimising the loss function
+over all functions $h$ s.t., $h(Y)$ is square-integrable.
+Denoting the optimiser as $h^*$, we would have $h^*(Z)=\E[Y|\sigma(Z)]$.
+In our context, conditional elicitability implies that minimising the loss function

 over neural network parameters $\mathfrak{o}$ yields a good approximation of $\omega(t,x)$.
 Indeed by conditional elicitability it holds that